Geospatial-Systems-CDT/NOVA/docs/user-guide/estimated-output-mvp-method.md

 - Output represents the selected number of identical assets, all assumed connected to the same selected substation.
 - MWh/year is converted to MW and then normalized against assumed headroom and local demand to get percentages.

+## Report generation potential estimation (region-level)

+This section describes the additional estimation used during asynchronous report generation for candidate regions.

+Implementation location:

+- API report generation: api/src/services/report.service.ts
+- Report DTO shape: api/src/models/report.model.ts
+- Frontend report rendering: frontend/src/pages/ReportPage/components/RegionSlide/RegionSlide.tsx

+### Report outputs added per region

+Each report region includes:

+- `solarAnnualMWh` (annual solar potential)
+- `windAnnualMWh` (annual wind potential)
+- `solarMaxAssets` (theoretical max number of solar assets)
+- `windMaxAssets` (theoretical max number of wind assets)

+### Eligibility rules

+- Potential values are computed only for regions with 1 issue or less.
+- For regions with more than 1 issue, potential fields are returned as null.
+- If the only issue is a solar slope suitability issue, only wind potential is computed.
+- If the only issue is a wind slope suitability issue, only solar potential is computed.

+### Solar potential in report

+- Per-asset solar capacity is derived from the Farm solar variation specification when available (with safe fallback).
+- Annual solar energy per asset uses the same orientation-based Kk method with south orientation and SF = 1.0.
+- Max solar assets use a simple area-density rule:

+solarMaxAssets = floor((area_km2 x solarDensity_MW_per_km2) / solarAssetCapacity_MW)

+### Wind potential in report

+- Wind turbine model uses the best available wind variation currently loaded from asset data.
+- Annual wind energy per turbine uses the same seasonal physics approach where data is available, with fallback to capacity factor when needed.
+- Max wind assets use a spacing-based siting approximation (more realistic than simple MW/km2):
+  - Typical spacing: 7D downwind x 4D crosswind (D = rotor diameter)
+  - Minimum one-turbine fit check uses a conservative circular footprint threshold
+  - Counts are integer-floor based on region area and spacing cell area

+### Interpretation notes

+- Region-level report potential is a screening estimate, not a detailed layout design.
+- The spacing method does not account for exact polygon shape constraints, setbacks, micro-siting, wake optimization by wind rose, or access/constructability constraints.
+- Solar and wind potentials are assessed independently per eligible region.

 ## Known Limitations

 1. No hourly weather time series or plant-specific performance model